noopsd123/DataCamp-Data-Scientist-Certification/README.md

-# DataCamp Data Scientist Certification - Capstone Project
+# DataCamp Data Scientist Certification - Practical Exam Capstone Project

 This repository contains my final capstone project submission for the **DataCamp Data Scientist Professional Certification**.
 This exam is a rigorous, practical assessment designed to test the complete end-to-end data science workflow, from data validation and exploratory analysis to predictive modeling and stakeholder communication.

 ## 🚀 Project Overview & Business Problem

-[cite_start]This project is based on a real-world business case for "Tasty Bytes," a recipe website [cite: 46-52]. [cite_start]The Product Manager is responsible for choosing a recipe to feature on the homepage each day and has noticed that a popular recipe can increase site-wide traffic by as much as 40% [cite: 34-35].
+This project is based on a real-world business case for "Tasty Bytes," a recipe website.
+The Product Manager is responsible for choosing a recipe to feature on the homepage each day and has noticed that a popular recipe can increase site-wide traffic by as much as 40%.

-[cite_start]The current selection process is manual ("my favorite recipe") and unreliable [cite: 34-36].
+The current selection process is manual ("my favorite recipe") and unreliable.

 **The Task:** My task was to act as a data scientist, analyze the provided data, and build a predictive model.

-[cite_start]**The Business Goal:** The model must "Correctly predict high traffic recipes 80% of the time"[cite: 40].
+**The Business Goal:** The model must "Correctly predict high traffic recipes 80% of the time".

 ## 📋 The Deliverables